lmariscal/twitchirc/README.md

 ***

 ## Light-TwitchIRC
-This is a modify version of this Library, I was getting complains and I was experimenting some lag after a long time of usage with the bot, that is because it generates a new Object per User and stores it, it is usefull for short time periods of usage so this is a much better version and lighter It is used the same and has the same features excepting the User|Channel object.
+This is a modify version of this Library, I was getting complains and I was experimenting some lag after a long time of usage with the bot, that is because it generates a new Object per User and stores it, it is usefull for short time periods of usage but fatal for a 24/7 bot, so this is a much better version and lighter It is used the same and has the same features excepting the User|Channel object.

 [![Download TwitchIRC](https://img.shields.io/badge/Light--TwitchIRC-v1.0-yellowgreen.svg)](https://github.com/CavariuX/TwitchIRC/releases/tag/Light_v1.0-Beta)